Demand Gen

 What are some demand generation best practices?

-A few demand generation best practices include creating a strong demand and scarcity funnel for your product or service, integrating a CRM and campaign automation tool, maximizing your social media efforts.
+A few demand generation best practices include creating a strong demand and scarcity funnel for your product or service, integrating a CRM and campaign automation tool, and maximizing your social media efforts.
 Looking for more on-demand gen best practices?
 Read this article.

 How are demand generation results measured?